-Anti-Racists Are Getting Charlottesville Marchers Fired From Their Jobs
+Anti-Racists Are Using Twitter To Get Charlottesville Marchers Fired

 White supremacists stormed the streets of Virginia on Saturday, resulting in at least one death and several injuries.
 Now, anti-racists are trying to get racist Charlottesville attendees fired by posting their names and employment information on Twitter and contacting their bosses.
 As of this writing, at least one of those attempts has been successful.